 2. Make sure security patches and updates are being applied regularly.

-As noted above, the WannaCry operated by exploiting a vulnerability in the Windows operating system.
+The recent WannaCry ransomware attack operated by exploiting a vulnerability in the Windows operating system.
 This vulnerability had already been corrected by Microsoft in a security patch released in March of this year.
 However, the criminals behind WannaCry guessed that that many people would not have applied this patch yet, and they were right.

 Patch management is not usually high on the list of priorities for businesspeople who are understandably laser-focused on accomplishing their daily tasks and achieving their business goals.
 Attacks like WannaCry, though, highlight the need for businesses of all sizes to work with network administrators who can monitor and apply patches and updates as they become available